charlyecastro/pinwheel-challenge/README.txt

 OVERVIEW

-GET FORMS JSON
+GET FORMS
     Description:
-        This Command returns a json array of objects for each form in a given list.
+        This Command returns a json array of objects for each form in a given list of form names.
         Each object contains the form number, form title, min year available, and max year available.

-    Sucessful Command:
+    Successful Command:
-        python3 main.py get-forms-info '["Form W-2G", "Form 720"]'
+        python3 main.py get-forms '["Form W-2G", "Form 720"]'

-    Succesful Output:
+    Successful Output:
         JSON Object for ["Form W-2G", "Form 720"]
         [
         {